-(2) No action alternative: Deny ETS's special permit application for transporting LNG in DOT-113C120W tank cars and continue limiting transport of LNG to the packagings currently authorized by the Hazardous Material Regulations (HMR), including trucks/motor carriers via highway and ISO tanks via rail and highway.
+(2) No action alternative: Deny ETS's special permit application for transporting LNG in DOT-113C120W tank cars and continue limiting transport of LNG to the packagings currently authorized by the HMR, including cargo tanks via highway and ISO tanks via rail and highway.

-If the special permit is denied, ETS will continue to transport LNG by MC-338 Insulated Cargo Tank or UN T75 portable tanks, also known as ISO containers (cargo tanks).
+If the special permit is denied, ETS will continue to transport LNG by DOT specification MC-338 cargo tanks or UN ISO portable tanks.

-The baseline case for transportation of LNG to be considered is approximately 1200 MC-338 cargo tanks trucks) per day using local and state roadways as well as the National Highway System.
-By issuing the special permit to approve the DOT-113C120W tank cars for transporting LNG by rail, ETS would have the option to transport LNG in DOT-113C120W tank cars in unit trains or in manifest trains.
+The baseline case for transportation of LNG to be considered is approximately 1200 MC-338 cargo tanks per day using local and state roadways as well as the National Highway System.
+By issuing the special permit to approve the DOT-113C120W tank cars for transporting LNG by rail, ETS would have the option to transport LNG in DOT-113C120W tank cars.